alyssayuan17/OpenHeart/README.md

 * **Dyslexia Friendly** — OpenDyslexic font, warm background, wider spacing
 * **Reduced Motion** — disables all animations and transitions
 * **Large Text** — scales all font sizes up
+* **Head Tilt Control** — hands-free swiping using your webcam (toggle on the swiping page)

+---

+## Computer Vision

+OpenHeart uses lightweight, browser-based computer vision — no OpenCV or heavy ML frameworks needed.
+Everything runs client-side with no extra server setup.

+### Head Tilt Swiping (MediaPipe)

+Tilt your head left to pass, right to match — completely hands-free.
+Uses Google's **MediaPipe Face Landmarker** to track face landmarks through the webcam in real-time.
+The app grabs two eye points, calculates the tilt angle between them, applies smoothing to reduce jitter, and triggers a swipe when the angle is large enough.
+A short cooldown prevents accidental double-swipes.

+* Toggle it with the **Head Tilt** button on the swiping page (between the thumbs up/down buttons)
+* Webcam preview appears below the cards with live angle readout
+* Directional arrows show "Pass" or "Match" feedback on tilt

+### Face-Based Photo Cropping (Browser FaceDetector API)

+During onboarding, when you upload or take a profile photo, the app uses the **browser's built-in FaceDetector API** to find your face and automatically crop around it.
+If the browser doesn't support it (non-Chromium), it falls back to a simple center crop.

 ---